 Inspired by the Roadrunner

-Visually RWBY has always been a hot topic and the show has certainly seen its up and downs.
+Visually RWBY has always been a hot topic and the show has certainly seen its ups and downs.
 The same applies to the video game: the areas you visit are pretty neat to look at and are nice representations of familiar locales.
 The characters too look neat and their moves are definitely cool, but everything else is kind of a mess.
-Animations bug out constantly, such as enemies rotating on the spot, positioning problems when doing special moves, and my favorite, the walking cycle looks ridiculous when you run, which is pretty much all the time.
+Animations bug out constantly, such as enemies rotating on the spot or positioning problems when doing special moves.
+The running animation is also very goofy, which is unfortunate because you’ll be running all the time.

 The same pattern can also be seen, or rather heard, in the sound department.
 This is really a no-brainer, the game features the voice actors from the actual show reprising their roles and re-uses some popular lines.
 The new lines are all in-character and I was particularly fond of Yang’s stupid jokes and Nora’s deranged excitement, making it certainly worth it to replay the same level with different characters to hear all the different dialogue.
 The music by Jeff and Casey Lee Williams was pretty much lifted straight from the show and still sounds absolutely fantastic.

 What’s the issue then?
 The sound mixing is terrible and really inconsistent.
 I had times where the music was so loud you couldn’t hear the dialogue, times where the battle was so loud you couldn’t hear the music at all, and times where the sound just messed up entirely.
 The game fortunately has subtitles for such situations, but it was just a tad unprofessional and a bother when you need to play an entire level with music and voices that sound strange due to a bug.

 Presentation score: 3/10